Ticket-Based Offerings

 Status Mapping

-Ensure IssueStatus objects are configured to map backend statuses correctly:
+IssueStatus objects can be configured through the API or admin interface to map backend statuses correctly.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |